-PHINNEY RIDGE with Joel Grow, PhD. & Hanna Kreiner, LCSW
+LIVESTREAM with Joel Grow, PhD. & Hanna Kreiner, LCSW

 This event will be offered at three rate options to support meaningful access at different economic levels.
-If you are able to invest in social justice work and support our efforts to make this series and others events accessible, please consider the SUPPORTING rate.
+If you are able to invest in social justice work and support our efforts to make this series and other events accessible, please consider the SUPPORTING rate.
 If you need financial support to access this offering, purchase at the SUPPORTED rate.
 Otherwise, SUSTAINING is the market value rate that includes consideration for the instructor’s compensation and hosting expenses.

 $325 – Supported